JGNN

 model builder and using them to create an architecture.
 To this end, save your code

-to a file and get is as a path Path architecture = Paths.get("filename.nn");
+to a file and get it as a path Path architecture = Paths.get("filename.nn");

 a multiline string per String architecture = """ ... """;